Instructors: Yglesias Silver, Day, Riley

 Team taught by Diggs and Yglesias Silver

 Vocal production and movement improvisation designed to expand vocal and physical potential.
 Develop clarity in classical material with projection, range, and energy as focal points.
-Recommended in conjunction with Shakespeare 1.
+Pair with Shakespeare 1.

 Prerequisites: Voice 1 and Movement 1